Mini hostas are incredibly cute hosta varieties that tend to stay quite small even when fully grown.

-The most popular mini hostas are Blue Mouse Ears Hosta, Tiny Tears Hosta, Cracker Crumbs Hosta, Dragon Tails Hosta, and Baby Bunting Hosta.
-These tiny treasures grow less than a foot tall, and generally fit within a square foot of area.
+The most popular mini hostas are Blue Mouse Ears, Tiny Tears, Cracker Crumbs, Dragon Tails, and Baby Bunting.
+These tiny treasures grow less than a foot tall and generally fit within a square foot of area in the garden.
 Mini hostas are available in all sorts of leaf colorations, variegations, and shapes.

 Let’s look at these popular mini hostas, as well as some other extra-small hosta varieties.